 By Dr. Steve Smith, Pacers Founder and Team Doc

 It would seem that running downhill would give you a lot of help from gravity with an easy cruise into the finish line in record time.
 The reality is that downhill races often end with disappointment and very sore legs.

 Put miles under your feet.
 The more you run, the more adaptive stress you place on your gait muscles.
 The more your muscles adapt, the stronger you get.
-Simple concept: stress your muscles and they react by adding more myoglobin, more mitochondria (the little organelles that produce energy), and stronger cross linkages.
+Simple concept stress your muscles and they react by adding more myoglobin, more mitochondria (the little organelles that produce energy) and stronger cross linkages.
 We have seen good results with runners getting a minimum of 30 miles per week, and there is some science to back up this magic number.
 There are other studies that indicate that more mileage is even better, with another big breakthrough at 70 miles per week.
 The famous Kenyan runners put in somewhere between 150 to 174 miles per week!

 A Word About Warm Up